iZUMi-kyouka/tp/docs/UserGuide.md

 * Append (`-ap`) operation adds the specified attributes to the existing list of attributes.
 * Remove (`-rm`) operation removes the specified attributes from the existing list of attributes.
 * Overwrite (`-o`) operation overwrites existing values of all the specified attributes.
+* Update primary (`-primary`) operation updates the primary data for the specified attributes.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st recruit to be `91234567` and `johndoe@example.com` respectively.